sensu/sensu-docs/content/sensu-go/6.4/operations/deploy-sensu/secure-sensu.md

 {{% notice note %}}
 **NOTE**: If you are creating a Sensu cluster, every cluster member needs to be present in the configuration.
-See [Run a Sensu cluster](../cluster-sensu/) for more information about how to configure agents for a clustered configuration.
+Read [Run a Sensu cluster](../cluster-sensu/) for more information about how to configure agents for a clustered configuration.
 {{% /notice %}}

 ## Optional: Configure Sensu agent mTLS authentication